manywho/ui-html5/README.md

 If you don't have a state id you can get it entering `manywho.state.getState().id` in the browser console once the flow is running.

+You can then view the flow by opening http://localhost:3000/

-You can start the socket.io server (for realtime collaboration) by running `node server`
+You can start the socket.io server (for realtime collaboration) by running `node server`.
+This will marshall state values between connected clients that have joined the same state.

+##Docs
+Some more information about the HTML5 player can be found here: https://developers.manywho.com/display/MA/Players